-All through the year we ask members, MPs and the public to show their support for British farming.
+All through the year we ask MPs to show their support for British farming.

 Community Farming Hero awards

-We'll be announcing the overall regional winners in our inaugural Community Farming Hero awards at our event in Westminster on Back British Farming Day.
+We've announced the overall regional winners in our inaugural Community Farming Hero awards at our event in Westminster on Back British Farming Day.

 NFU President Minette Batters said: “British farmers and growers are often pillars of their communities.
 Whether it’s maintaining the landscapes people love to visit, helping neighbours in times of extreme weather or fundraising for local charities, NFU members often go the extra mile.
 With the help of MPs we're recognising and celebrating their invaluable contributions.”